ANALYSIS-Bumpy first weeks of Harris' immigration role show challenges of the job

 EARLY 'WIN' CRITICIZED BY SUPPORTERS

-Her deal with Honduras, El Salvador and Guatemala to increase troops at their borders to stop people from fleeing - which the White House announced on April 12, is already being criticized by aid groups.
+Under U.S. pressure, Honduras and Guatemala increased troops at their borders to stop people from fleeing during a caravan in March.
+This approach is already being criticized by aid groups.

 "Restricting people from fleeing for their lives is not a win, it is illegal," said Noah Gottschalk, the global policy lead for Oxfam America.
 "We are concerned this will lead to human rights violations by security forces."